cheesestraws/Force32/README.md

 Note that it doesn't check whether the Mac can actually do 32-bit addressing before fiddling; so please make sure it can.
 That said, it will behave properly with MODE32 if you rely on that for 32-bit addressing on Macs without 32-bit clean ROMs.

+## How to build

+I built this using CodeWarrior Pro 4.
+Other versions will probably work.
+It has no external dependencies.
+Resource and project files are inside the .sit file.
+It would probably be pretty straightforward to get it to work under THINK C, too, aside from the assembler (though the above linked page has pre-assembled routines that would be a good starting point).

 ## A note on licensing

 It seems kind of absurd to explicitly license something that's basically three pieces of sample code bolted together.
 My bits are BSD-licensed, but the rest is sample code that has been released with unclear licensing terms.